KlaraHackenstrass/pi-pi_stacking/README.md

 # pi-pi_stacking
-Repository for data used in Faraday Discussions "Analysing pi-pi-stacking interactions in lignin nanoparticles from molecular simulations – insights and lessons learned"
+Repository for data and scripts used in the Faraday Discussions paper "Analysing pi-pi-stacking interactions in lignin nanoparticles from molecular simulations – insights and lessons learned" (link to article).